myworkpage/iossamples/README.md

 Name the testing app in alignment for internal, employee only testing Deprecate the app when MyChart Mobile App is launched Work with Ryan Kling and George Race from Epic

+1. Platform/Framework Choice
+Is the new test application expected to be developed using .NET MAUI, or should it be built natively for Android (and separately for iOS)?

+2. Purpose and Scope of Integration
+Is the intent to fully replace our existing app with a new one built on top of Epic’s MyChart platform, or are we simply integrating MyChart functionalities into the existing app?

+3. Testing Strategy and App Lifecycle
+How long is the test app expected to be in use before it is deprecated?
+Is it purely internal (for employee testing), or will it also support limited external test users?

+4. Publishing and Deployment
+Although the app will not be published publicly, should it be uploaded to the Play Store under a closed/internal track for internal distribution and testing?

+5. App Naming and Branding
+Do we have a specific naming convention or internal branding guidelines for the test app to differentiate it from the production app?

+6. Account and Console Setup
+Should this test app be created under our existing Google Play Console account or a separate internal/testing account?